Biscoitinhoo/biscoitinhoo.github.io/_posts/2022-04-04-blockchain-decentralized-system.md

 ### Decentralized system in practice

-Imagine that you, me, and Joãozinhho want to create a system similar to Bitcoin.
+Imagine that you, me, and Joãozinho want to create a system similar to Bitcoin.
 All the monetary transactions we make with each other are stored on a sheet of paper.
 At the end of each month, we pay what we owe each other.

 ![alt text](/images/2022-04-04-blockchain-decentralized-system/transaction.png)